-Prepositions are very important to identify because within a sentence, a preposition will begin a prepositional phrase.
-Here are some examples:
+Prepositions are very important because they begin prepositional phrases.
+Here are some examples of prepositional phrases:

 across the river on my way over the years beyond the parking lot to the store from school along the fence after dark like her with my friends except tomatoes during the game.